5-axis CNC machine

 Challenge

-The machine should be small-sized for convenience of use while yet being robust and heavy to assure accuracy (reducing vibration and deflection).
+The machine should be compact for ease of use, yet robust and heavy to ensure accuracy by minimizing vibration and deflection.

 Our Role